Claus Meyer: Melting Pot Foundation

 Meyer has founded several organisations, including the Melting Pot Foundation, focused on driving social change through food.
 With Melting Pot, in 2013, he started and helped establish a food school and a food movement in South America, opening the gourmet-restaurant Gustu in Bolivia and several cafeterias.
 The Melting Pot project is currently working on a social project in Brownsville, East New York, establishing a culinary school, cafeteria, bakery, and community center, serving the local community and with the goal of engaging at-risk youth.

 Believing in food as a driver for social change, Meyer established the Melting Pot Foundation in 2010.
 The organization runs several projects across the globe, including a cooking school project in Danish prisons, motivating incarcerated people to live a life without crime.
 In 2013, Melting Pot established a cooking school in La Paz, Bolivia, providing culinary education to impoverished Bolivians, also serving as a gourmet restaurant, Gustu, voted 17th best in Latin America on the Latin America's 50 Best Restaurants list.

 Professional background

 Meyer is an associate professor in the Department of Food Science at the University of Copenhagen. as well as an adjunct professor at the Institute for Corporate Social Responsibility at the Copenhagen Business School.
 In 2015 he was appointed "Social Impact Fellow" at the Haas School of Business, University of California, Berkeley.
-Meyer also holds an MA in International Business Studies from the Copenhagen Business School.
+Meyer also holds an MA in international business studies from the Copenhagen Business School.

 Meyer is a restaurateur and culinary entrepreneur.
 He has also written and published numerous cookbooks.
-Meyer co-owns several restaurants and enterprises, such as The Standard in Copenhagen, which include the New Nordic restaurant Almanak, as well as a chain of bakeries, delis, a catering business, an orchard, fruit and chocolate supply companies, a vinegar factory, a coffee roastery, and a cooking school for kids and adults.
+Meyer co-owns several restaurants and enterprises, such as The Standard in Copenhagen, which include the New Nordic restaurant Almanak, as well as a chain of bakeries, delis, a catering business, an orchard, fruit and chocolate supply companies, a vinegar factory, a coffee roastery, and a cooking school for children and adults.